 There are several stories about the foundation of Pergamon.
-The town was, reportedly, named after Pergamus, the son of Andromache (the daughter of king Hector of Troy) and Neoptolemus (the son of Achilles).
+The town was, reportedly, named after Pergamus, the son of Andromache (the widow of Hector of Troy) and Neoptolemus (the son of Achilles).
 The one who founded the city and named it after Pergamus, was one of the heroes of the Trojan War: Telephus, who was a son of Heracles.
 In other words: the Pergamenes believed that their town had been founded immediately after the Trojan War and their rulers said they were descendants of Heracles and his divine father, the Greek supreme god Zeus.

 Claims like these could only be made by powerful cities - and Pergamon was a powerful city.
 Situated on a steep rock, it dominated Teuthrania, i.e., the fertile plain of the river Caicus (modern Bakırçay), which emptied itself in the Aegean Sea some thirty kilometers west of Pergamon.
 Like Athens and Rome, Pergamon was close enough to the sea to benefit from interregional trade, but far enough to be protected against pirate raids.
 A road connected Pergamon to the cities of the Hellespont in the north, and to the Greek cities of Smyrna, Ephesus, and Miletus in the south.
 Pergamon was destined to become a mighty city.